 Shanda Manion, Patient Health Educator

 Shanda has been teaching parenting classes with UCSF’s Women’s Health Great Expectations Pregnancy Program since 2011.
 Shanda’s passion for education and medicine has inspired her extensive work in the health care field.
-She is a certified CPR Instructor for the American Heart Association and an ICEA certified Childbirth Educator currently teaching Infant and Child CPR classes and Childbirth Education Workshops at UCSF hospital through the Great Expectations Pregnancy program.
+She is a certified CPR Instructor for the American Heart Association and an ICEA certified Childbirth Educator currently teaching Childbirth Education classes at UCSF hospital through the Great Expectations Pregnancy program.
 She works full-time as an educator in the San Francisco Bay Area.

 Renee Tavares, Lactation Consultant